Forecasting age distribution of deaths across countries: Life expectancy and annuity valuation: Transformation

 \section{Transformation}

-Let the age-specific life-table death counts be denoted by $d^s_{t, i}$ or $d^s_{t, x}$, where $t$ denotes a year, $s$ represents females or males, and $i$ or $x$ denotes an age.
-For each year $t$, the life-table death counts sum to a radix~$10^5$.
+Let age-specific life-table death counts be denoted by $d^s_{t, i}$ or $d^s_{t, x}$, where $t$ denotes a year, $s$ represents females or males, and $i$ or $x$ denotes an age.
+For each year $t$, the life-table death counts sum to a radix~$10^5$ or one by normalization.